VaclavDedik/jboss-seam/examples/readme.txt

 messages/             The Seam message list example demonstrating use
                       of the @DataModel annotation

 mail/                 The Seam mail example demonstrating use of
                       facelets-based email templating

-mail/                 The Seam mail example demonstrating use of
-                      facelets-based email templating